 And that is it!
 In its simplest form outdoor growing is a great way to supplement your pot requirements.
 The most difficult part is selecting your plot for your first successful grow.
 After that you will have found a great new hobby which may even allow you to find a wider love of the great outdoors.
 Choose proven outdoor genetics from a seedbank you trust and good luck in 2013!

-Originally published in Weed World Magazine 105
+Written and published by Tony, Dutch Passion in Weed World Magazine Issue 105